Saidat23/devops.pbl/Loadbalancing with Nginx.md

-# IMPLEMENTING LOADBALANCING WITH NGINX.
+# IMPLEMENTING LOAD BALANCING WITH NGINX.
 ---
-## INTRODUCTION TO LOADBALANCING AND NGINX.
+## INTRODUCTION TO LOAD BALANCING AND NGINX.
 ## LOAD BALANCING

 Load balancing is the efficient distribution of incoming network traffic across a group of backend servers.